Continuing Education Activity

 These disorders are categorized into three groups or clusters, namely A, B, and C. Cluster A includes paranoid, schizoid, and schizotypal personality disorders.
 Cluster B consists of borderline, narcissistic, histrionic, and antisocial personality disorders.
-And lastly, cluster C subsists of avoidant, dependent, and obsessive-compulsive personality disorders.
-Of salience for this article is the evaluation of the schizoid personality disorder.
+And lastly, cluster C encompasses avoidant, dependent, and obsessive-compulsive personality disorders.
+Of salience for this article is the evaluation of schizoid personality disorder.
 The adjective "schizoid" was originally coined to describe the prodromal seclusiveness and isolation observed in schizophrenia.
 The schizoid personality type was made official in DSM III in 1980, to describe persons experiencing significant ineptitude in forming meaningful social relationships.

 Isolation is a salient feature in the history of a schizoid patient.
-Rarely do they have close relationships, and often they will choose to participate in occupations that are solitary in nature.
+Rarely do they maintain close relationships, and often they will choose to participate in occupations that are solitary in nature.
 They infrequently experience strong emotion, express little to no desire for sexual activity with a partner, and tend to be ambivalent to criticism or praise.

-As with most psychiatric disorders, the patient’s history directs the clinician towards the diagnosis.
+As with most psychiatric disorders, the patient’s history directs the clinician towards the correct diagnosis.
 A thorough social and personal history is paramount, as well as the collection of history from collateral sources.
 Once the clinician deduces the presence of an underlying personality disorder, he or she can use subsequent diagnostic checklists or self-report evaluations to help identify the manifesting disorder.

 Diagnostic Criteria for Schizoid Personality Disorder as Outlined in DSM V

 It is important that a clinician should not diagnose a personality disorder prematurely.
-Different disease states can share familiar traits with personality disorders.
+Different disease states can share overlapping traits with personality disorders.
 For example, a patient experiencing a major depressive episode can present as socially anxious and dependent on others; however, this “dependence” is episodic, whereas a person with dependent personality disorder demonstrates a chronic history of such behavior.
 It may be necessary to evaluate the patient over an extended period of time to confirm the diagnosis.
 Lastly, the clinician needs to be wary of cultural differences that can present as personality disorder characteristics.

 As with most personality disorders, diagnostic features of schizoid personality disorder overlap with other personality disorders.
 These include:

 Most notably, schizotypal personality disorder shares multiple salient commonalities with schizoid personality disorder.
 In fact, these two disorders are considered to be on a continuum with schizophrenia spectrum disorders.
 This continuum consists of schizoid personality disorder and schizophrenia on opposite poles, with schizotypal falling somewhere in between.
 Schizotypal can be differentiated with its more pronounced “magical” and eccentric thought processes.
 Paranoid, avoidant, and obsessive-compulsive personality disorders are also often on the clinician's list of differential diagnoses.
 Unlike the aloofness observed in schizoid, however, patients with paranoid personality disorder are often overly resentful and can demonstrate explosive anger.
 And although patients with avoidant personality disorder share the trait of social isolation, this isolation precipitates from the fear of rejection, whereas those with schizoid are simply ambivalent towards human contact.
-Lastly, patients with obsessive-compulsive personality disorder are driven by a necessity to maintain control and will use the ego defense of rationalization to expiate undesirable emotions, appearing similarly ambivalent to those with schizoid personality disorders.
+Lastly, patients with obsessive-compulsive personality disorder are driven by a necessity to maintain control and will use the ego defense of intellectualization and isolation to expiate undesirable emotions, appearing similarly ambivalent to those with schizoid personality disorders.

 Although patients with personality disorders, in general, have a higher risk of suicide, substance abuse, and depression, patients with schizoid personality disorder mainly suffer from a lack of social interactions.
 People with this personality disorder are rarely violent.
-Mood disturbances, depression, and anxiety disorders, however, can be seen in higher frequency than the general population.
+Mood disturbances, depression, and anxiety disorders, however, can be seen in higher frequency than in the general population.